New Kingdom Necropolis of Saqqara

 See Location Home > N/A

-See Subject Home > Middle East > Egypt > Saqqara > New Kingdom Necropolis
+See Subjects Home > Africa / Middle East > Egypt > Saqqara > New Kingdom Necropolis

 Overview

+The New Kingdom Necropolis, which lies to the south of the causeway of Unas' Pyramid, dates back to circa 1550–1069 BCE.
 It is where several important officials of the Eighteenth to Twentieth Dynasties were buried.
-Among them are Ptahemwia, the "Royal Butler, Clean of Hands" under Kings Akhenaten (circa 1353–1336 BCE) and Tutankhamun (circa 1336–1327 BCE), Maya, the overseer of the treasury under Tutankhamun, and Tia, the overseer of the treasury during the reign of Ramses II (circa 1279–1213 BCE).
+Among them are Ptahemwia, the "Royal Butler, Clean of Hands" under Kings Akhenaten (circa 1353–1336 BCE) and Tutankhamun (circa 1336–1327 BCE), Maya, the overseer of the treasury under Tutankhamun, and Tia, the overseer of the treasury during the reign of Ramesses II (circa 1279–1213 BCE).
 This is also the site of the tomb, which Horemheb was planning for himself before he became king.

 Notable Tombs